 Capstone Course The capstone course is required of fourth-year students in the spring term beginning the week of the internship match.
 Conceived more than ten years ago as a capstone to four years of medical school training, the course provides a review of some of the knowledge and skills needed for internship and beyond; discipline-specific bootcamps for hands-on pre-internship training; a forum for a comprehensive and critical evaluation of clinical cases; a chance to review some of the historical and economic factors that inform the practice of medicine; and an opportunity to reflect on the social, ethical, psychological, and even spiritual challenges of a life in medicine.

-Elective Courses
+Non-Departmental Elective Courses

-The description of electives and subinternships can be found at https://medicine.yale.edu/md-program/curriculum/advancedtraining.
+(For clinical specialty electives, please see departmental listings or visit https://medicine.yale.edu/md-program)